 What Happens if the Property Changes Hands During a Tenancy?

-In Florida, there is only one option for outgoing landlords.
+Under Florida security deposit laws, there is only one option for outgoing landlords.
 That is, to transfer the deposit (plus any accrued interest) to the incoming landlord.
 If there are any deductions, you must provide an accurate accounting for the same.

 As a landlord you are responsible for following the proper secure deposit procedures and other guidelines under the states landlord-tenant laws.
 You should also be sure to familiarize yourself with the legal eviction process, lease termination policies, squatters rights, the Fair Housing Act, and rent increase laws.